Innopolis-Robotics-Society/the_blimp_swp/reports/week5/README.md

 ## Testing and CI Status
 - Tests pass in CI.
-- Coverage is at least 30% for critical modules.
+- Coverage target (30% for critical modules) is satisfied.
 - Quality requirement tests are passing.

 ---